by admin | Jun 21, 2017 | ESSAY SAMPLES, Essays on English, Essays on History, Essays on People

 What kind of language is appropriate for poetry?

-Aristotle, Horace, Dante, Sidney, Dryden, and Johnson, had all advocated in a certain degree that a serious poet should use a lofty/high style language.
-They briefly discussed that the language of literature, whether poetry or drama, should be different from the language used in the real world.
-Wordsworth opposes this view, and in doing so, makes an ‘Objective’ analysis of the language of poetry. (more…)
+Poetic diction is usually defined as the words and phrases that have established themselves as appropriate to poetry because they are not used in normal day communication.
+Aristotle, Horace, Dante, Sidney, Dryden, and Johnson had all advocated to a certain degree that a serious poet should use lofty/high-style language.
+They briefly discussed that the language of literature, poetry or drama should differ from the language used in the real world.
+Wordsworth opposes this view and, in doing so, makes an ‘Objective’ analysis of the language of poetry. (more…)

 Edmund Spenser was an English poet who lived for less than 50 years.
 He was best known for Faerie Queen, an epic poem and fantastical allegory celebrating the Tudor Dynasty and Elizabeth I. He is recognised as one of the premier craftsman of Modern English verse in its infancy.
 He is considered as one of the greatest poets in the English language. (more…)